its-yulin/selfinity_trust/README.md

 ## 💻 Brief Code Documentation
 The main backend function is located in the [app.py](/app.py).
 It contains all necessary functions for this project.
-Specifically for this course, the functions we improved are in the <pre>generate()</pre> and its auxiliary functions.
+Specifically for this course, the functions we improved are in the generate() function and its auxiliary functions.
 The frontend files are located in two separate folders.
 The [templates](./templates) have the HTML skeletons.
 The [static](./static) has the CSS as well as JS files for the front end.
 To run this project locally, please 1) download the project 2) install the packages in requirements.txt 3) insert your PINECONE_API_KEY, OPENAI_API_KEY, and PLAID_CLIENT_ID 4) run app.py file.